bacebu4/eslint-plugin-aaa-comments/README.md

 ]);
 ```

+There are two configs:

+- `aaaCommentsPlugin.configs.recommended`.
+It only has `enforce-aaa-comments` with error level
+- `aaaCommentsPlugin.configs.strict`.
+It has `enforce-aaa-comments` and `enforce-sut-interaction` with error level

 ## Rules

-The package consists of only one single rule
+The package consists of two rules: `enforce-aaa-comments` and `enforce-sut-interaction`

 ### aaa-comments/enforce-aaa-comments